 Things are changing quickly.
 And there’s no go-to playbook that has all the answers.
 But you’re not alone.
-Other functional leaders — of finance, operations, human capital, risk and tax — are finding their way, too.
-Tapping into this collective intelligence can help you anticipate what’s next, see how you measure up, and spark new ideas for growth.
+Other functional leaders — of finance, operations, human capital, risk and tax — and corporate board members are finding their way, too.
+Tapping into this collective intelligence can help you anticipate what’s next, see how you measure up and spark new ideas for growth.
 That’s what PwC’s Pulse program is all about.

-As we did during the early days of COVID-19, we regularly engage functional leaders on the pressing issues of the day, such as:
+We regularly engage functional leaders on the pressing issues of the day, including:

-Through regular surveys of an executive panel, along with webcasts, virtual roundtables and other ways to bring peers together, we’ll help you make sense of the signals we’ll surface through Pulse.
+Our regular surveys of executives and board members, webcasts, virtual roundtables and other ways to bring peers together will help you make sense of the signals we’ll surface through Pulse.

 Business leaders are optimistic about the current US pandemic response and a US economic recovery.
 Still, more than half of C-suite executives believe their business prospects are intertwined with the reopening of schools and supporting burned-out employees.